Football Australia Framework

 Background – Costs Incurred by the Club:

-The club incurs a variety of upfront cost when preparing for a season, these a licence fees to compete in the NPL for both the Senior and Junior competitions, ground leases and facility costs to Moreland City Council, registration fee for a player plus the FV Insurance and the team registration fee the player is joining, administration costs, equipment costs, purchasing of player kits, coaching staff attire, and annual utilities costs.
+The club incurs a variety of upfront cost when preparing for a season, these a license fees to compete in the NPL for both the Senior and Junior competitions, ground leases and facility costs to Moreland City Council, registration fee for a player plus the FV Insurance and the team registration fee the player is joining, administration costs, equipment costs, purchasing of player kits, coaching staff attire, and annual utilities costs.

 Our club also builds into the player fees funding for future development of the grounds and facilities to enhance the players experience.
 The club is currently also in the process of undertaking a major redevelopment of our pitch lighting with an estimated cost of $350,000.